The TYPO3 Documentation Team

 Contribution Workflow

 Did you know that contributing to the documentation has never been easier?
 That you are just one click away from starting a contribution yourself every time you visit a page on https://docs.typo3.org?
 Every official manual is contained in a GitHub repository and can be edited by anyone with a GitHub account.
 You can also edit a page directly on GitHub.
-All you need for that is a browser.
+All you need is a browser.
 If you are familiar with using Git and Docker, you can clone the repository and edit and render locally instead.

 Contribute now!